'Bomb cyclone' to sock central US with blizzard conditions, severe weather, raging winds for up to 70 million

 “This can happen when a cold air mass collides with a warm air mass, such as air over warm ocean waters,” the National Ocean Service explains on its website.
 “The formation of this rapidly strengthening weather system is a process called ‘bombogenesis,’ which creates what is known as a bomb cyclone.”
 The same type of strengthening can happen to a storm that's over land, like the system on Wednesday.

-The storm on Wednesday is expected to bring up to 18 inches of snow could fall in parts of Colorado and Wyoming, and possibly of the strongest storms that Kansas has experienced, according to Dean.
+The storm on Wednesday is expected to bring up to 18 inches of snow in parts of Colorado and Wyoming, and possibly one of the strongest storms that Kansas has experienced, according to Dean.

 The NWS Boulder officer urged people to cancel travel plans Wednesday afternoon and evening, warning of whiteout conditions.